Terry Bean

-Terrence Patrick Bean is an American political fundraiser, a civil rights activist, and LGBT rights movement activist.
-He is known for co-founding several national LGBT rights organizations, including the Human Rights Campaign and the Gay & Lesbian Victory Fund.
+Terrence Patrick Bean is an American political fundraiser, a civil rights activist, and LGBTQ rights movement activist.
+He is known for co-founding several national LGBTQ rights organizations, including the Human Rights Campaign and the Gay & Lesbian Victory Fund.
 As of 2012, he is the CEO and President of Bean Investment Real Estate and resides in Portland, Oregon.
 Since 2014, Bean had been the subject of sexual assault allegations; all charges were dismissed in January 2022.

 Early life

 Terry Bean is a fifth-generation Oregonian and was born in Portland, Oregon.
 He is the son of Ormond and Jean Bean.
-He graduated from Lake Oswego High School, after which he attended the University of Oregon on the Chick Evans Golf Scholarship graduating with a bachelor's degree in political science.
+He graduated from Lake Oswego High School, after which he attended the University of Oregon on the Chick Evans Golf Scholarship, graduating with a bachelor's degree in political science.

 Bean first became active in politics during college as a member of the anti-Vietnam War movement.
 In 1971, he began lobbying the Oregon State Legislature and the city council of Eugene, Oregon, and helped work on a gay rights ordinance, which passed in 1977.
 City Ordinance No. 18080 produced an anti-gay backlash and was overturned by voters in Eugene in a referendum on May 23, 1978.
 Bean was a leader in the campaign to defeat the referendum and coordinated efforts with Harvey Milk.
 In 1979, Bean helped to organize the National March on Washington for Lesbian and Gay Rights.

 Human Rights Campaign

 The late 1970s saw a rash of successful anti-gay ballot measures around the country.
-Realizing that their state-by-state efforts were failing, leaders of the LGBT rights movement decided to focus their efforts on the national level.
+Realizing that their state-by-state efforts were failing, leaders of the LGBTQ rights movement decided to focus their efforts on the national level.
 This led to the founding by Bean and others of the Gay Rights National Lobby (GRNL) and the Human Rights Campaign Fund (HRCF), two groups which later merged to become the Human Rights Campaign (HRC).

 Bean was the primary fundraiser for GRNL, when it was still a new organization, and created the "GRNL 48", a club of top donors who contributed $1,200 or more per year.
 In its early history, the group found it difficult to find politicians willing to accept campaign contributions from a gay PAC.
 The GRNL 48 eventually became the HRC's Federal Club.

 Bean has been on the Human Rights Campaign's Board of Directors since 1980.
-He is also a member of its Foundation Board and its Public Policy Committee. and takes part in deciding the organization's political endorsements.
+He is also a member of its Foundation Board and its Public Policy Committee, and takes part in deciding the organization's political endorsements.